 5) Discoverability & Indexing: There are a number of things that publishers will want to do to ensure that Web Stories – while they may be visual-heavy – have the necessary metadata and text structure to ensure Google can discover and understand Web stories:

 - Make all text crawlable: Use text overlays, rather than baking titles or accompanying text into images or videos themselves.

-6) Experiment with monetization: While it’s just been a few months since we shared public documentation on github for Single Page Ads on AMP Stories, we’ve begun to see early adoption of the format leveraging both image and video assets.
+6) Experiment with monetization: While it’s just been a few months since we shared public documentation on github for Single Page Ads on Web Stories, we’ve begun to see early adoption of the format leveraging both image and video assets.
 We’ve also seen experimentation with ad real estate to run experiments for their own products and for their own podcasts, newsletters, etc.

 Tooling & Development

-8) Make It Yours!: Like AMP, AMP Stories is an open-source project and its success will depend on the contributions of publishers and partners around the globe contributing feedback, requests for functionality, and even code themselves.
+8) Make It Yours!: Web Stories is an open-source project and its success will depend on the contributions of publishers and partners around the globe contributing feedback, requests for functionality, and even code themselves.
 Captions and subtitles support was added to the project by an organization that wanted support for the feature, but needed it quickly.
 With a bit of guidance from the AMP team, they implemented the feature, making it available to all here.
 If you have questions or thoughts, don’t hesitate to reach out to us via the right channel here.